abraj/learn-solidity-11/readme.md

 encrypt:
- trusted party gets user input as plaintext get plaintext as "secure" input (from trusted party) get keys shares from all 3 parties as "hex string" input pick 2 shares from them at random reconstruct the key from the 2 shares
+ trusted party gets user input as plaintext get plaintext as "secure" input (from trusted party) get keys shares from all 3 parties as "hex string" secure input pick 2 shares from them at random reconstruct the key from the 2 shares
  output: ciphertext